xbps-src-tutorials/xbps-src-tutorials.github.io/src/mini-tutorials/how-to-fetch-git-submodules.md

 ![commit tags](../images/git_submodules/commit_tags.png)

-If you see no tags listed, go back and proceed with [getting the archive](#getting-the-archive).
+If you see no tags listed, return to the repository (depicted in the first picture of this section) and proceed with [getting the archive](#getting-the-archive).

 You should take note of the commit hash of the commit.
 We know the commit hash